NSLS-II/docs/source/overview.rst

 Data Broker is a Python package that provdies a simple, user-friendly interface for retireving stored data.
-Emphatically, it is agnostic to data formats: however the data is store, Data Broker provides it to the user as data in memory (RAM).
+Emphatically, it is agnostic to data formats: however the data is stored, Data Broker provides it to the user as data in memory (RAM).

 `Full Documentation <https://nsls-ii.github.io/dataportal>`_